xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 flamegraph -- cargo tarpaulin --engine llvm --skip-clean
 ```

+I'm not sure why the cargo dominance, but I did during this have some faff in trying
+to stop it rebuilding the tests on the profiling runs.
+Skipping the build step was
+mainly so tarpaulin calling out to cargo didn't dominate the perf data and to keep
+the size down.
+Large perf data files take an age to collapse and render so for my
+own sanity I wanted to avoid that.

 # Still Slow?

 Well I cut a release and updated the issue and: